 Once on board, Quinn introduces Riker to a familiar-looking brain slug, batting him around like a rag doll when he refuses to become one with the thing.
 When Worf and Geordi fail to stop him, Quinn is eventually subdued by Dr. Crusher, and an investigation reveals a similar brain slug within him.
 Apparently, these are the things that are trying to subvert the Federation, and as Picard soon learns, they've made their way into the highest levels of Starfleet.
 Fortunately, Riker recovers enough from his beating to pull off a successful fake-out to rescue Picard from assimilation, and together, they face off against the mother alien, possessing Quinn's second-in-command, Commander Dexter Remmick, who defiantly insists they only wanted "peaceful coexistence".
 The episode ends on a Red Herring Twist, with a homing signal being sent out to the Delta Quadrant, meant to be the prelude to the Borg, but ultimately being left hanging as an The End...
 Or Is It? cliffhanger, never to be followed up upon.

 Except, that is, in the Star Trek Expanded Universe, where the story got several contradictory resolutions.
-In the Star Trek Novel Verse they're revealed to be mad, genetically engineered Trill symbionts, essentially the Trills' Romulans and in Star Trek Online, they're Solanae-engineered infiltrators made for the Iconians to infiltrate the Vaadwaur.
+In the Star Trek Novel Verse they're revealed to be mad, genetically engineered Trill symbionts, essentially the Trills' equivalent to Romulans and in Star Trek Online, they're Solanae-engineered infiltrators made for the Iconians to infiltrate the Vaadwaur.

 This episode contains examples of: